 Download the ‘Furniture Flip Checklist & don’t leave home without it!

 Whether you buy used furniture to save some cash or whether you just love the vintage vibe in your home, I hope this checklist will help you buy with confidence and avoid mistakes and nasty surprises when you get your furniture home.

 Are you a newsletter subscriber?
 If so, don’t forget to download the ‘Furniture Flip Checklist’ from the Subscriber Library.

 Not a subscriber but would like to be?
 No problem, simply sign up above or through the sign-up form below.
-You’ll also receive my free e-book ’10 easy steps to transforming your home with second-hand furniture’, directly to your inbox!
+You’ll also receive my free PDF e-book ‘The Furniture Flip Checklist’, directly to your inbox!